iBat/devextreme-quill/docs/guides/building-a-custom-module.md

----
-layout: docs
-title: Building a Custom Module
-permalink: /guides/building-a-custom-module/
----

 Quill's core strength as an editor is its rich API and powerful customization capabilities.
 As you implement functionality on top of Quill's API, it may be convenient to organize this as a module.
 For the purpose of this guide, we will walk through one way to build a word counter module, a commonly found feature in many word processors.

 *Note: Internally modules are how much of Quill's functionality is organized.
-You can overwrite these default [modules](/docs/modules/) by implementing your own and registering it with the same name.*
+You can overwrite these default [modules](../modules.md) by implementing your own and registering it with the same name.*

 ### Counting Words